 The members of the tax-consolidation group have also entered into a tax sharing agreement.
-The tax sharing agreement provides for the determination of the allocation of income tax liabilities between the entities should the head entity default on its tax payment obligations.
+The tax sharing agreement provides for the determination of the allocation of income tax liabilities between the entities should the head entity default on its Notes to the Financial Statements tax payment obligations.
 No amounts have been recognised in the consolidated financial statements in respect of this agreement as payment of any amounts under the tax sharing agreement is considered remote.